hphelion/documentation/community/community.install.virtual.md

 ## Before you begin

 Before you begin the installation process, the root user must have private and public RSA keys.
 You can determine this by issuing the following commands:

-	$ sudo su -
-    # ls -l ~root/.ssh

-NOTE: The output should look like the example below:

-     	drwxr-x--- .
-4096 May 11 09:23
-    	-rwxr-x--- ..4096 May 11 09:23
-    	-rwxr-x--- id_rsa1455 May 11 09:24
-    	-rwxr-x--- id_rsa.pub 1455 May 11 09:24

-If the key does not exist, create one, omitting a passphrase and accepting the defaults by pressing Enter:

-	# ssh-keygen -t rsa

 1. Log in as root: